river-wind/CarNDT2P3_KidnappedVehicle/README.md

 # Accuracy

- The particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`; when the simulator shows " Success!
-Your particle filter passed!" then the criteria has been met..
+ The particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`; when the simulator shows "Success!
+Your particle filter passed!" then the criteria has been met.

 # Performance

  The particle filter should complete execution within the time of 100 seconds.
-This is checked automatically by the simulator.
+This is checked automatically by the simulator; when the simulator shows "Success!
+Your particle filter passed!" then the criteria has been met.

 # General